cloudiator/java-rest-client/docs/AttributeOptimization.md

 # AttributeOptimization

+Refers to the attribute that should be optimized
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **objectiveClass** | **String** |  |  [optional]